isha-talegaonkar/dataviscourse-bird_migration/README.md

 ## How to run this project

-1.Download the project from github
+* Download the project from github
-2.Go to the project directory
+* Go to the project directory
-3.Run the comand -> python3 -m http.server 8000
+* Run the comand -> python3 -m http.server 8000
-4.It opens index.html by default were we can view the project.
+* It opens index.html by default were we can view the project.

 ## Code organization